Climate Change Research

 Geography

-The USA has a relatively low population density relative to other countries such as Japan or those in Europe.
+The US has a low population density relative to other countries such as Japan or those in Europe.
 As a result, our homes can be larger (aided by subsidized mortgages), suburban communities are more spread out, and people live longer distances from workplaces.
 As you can read about in our Infrastructure Research, “mass transit is less developed, and we drive farther for commuting and recreation.”

 Consumption